 Are you interested in having a member of the Knight ADRC speak at an event?
 You can use this request form and a member of our team will reach out to you as soon as possible.

-Join us for the recording of our webinar for the documentary “In Our Right Mind: Alzheimer’s and Dementia’s Impact on Communities of Color” by award-winning journalist, attorney, and communication strategist Renee Chenault-Fattah.
+On October 30, 2021, the Washington University School of Medicine Knight Alzheimer Disease Research Center, Hope Center and the Siteman Cancer Center sponsored a webinar for the viewing of the documentary “In Our Right Mind: Alzheimer’s and Dementia’s Impact on Communities of Color” by award-winning journalist, attorney, and communication strategist Renee Chenault-Fattah.
+A panel discussion with Dr. Lenise Cummings-Vaughn, Mrs. Stephanie Bohlen Griffin, and Attorney Andrea Denny coincided with the viewing.

-This event will only be available for viewing until November 1, 2022.
+The webinar recording was only available for viewing until November 1, 2022.

 African American Participation in AD Research: Effective Strategies Workshop